microsoft/vscode-wiki/Extension-Authoring:-Adopting-Multi-Root-Workspace-APIs.md

 - if the server accesses the `rootPath` or `rootURI` property of the `InitializeParams` passed in the [`initialize` request](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#initialize) then the language server must instead use the proposed property `workspaceFolders`.
 Since workspace folders can come and go dynamically the server also need to register for `workspace/didChangeWorkspaceFolders` notifications.
 The corresponding protocol is still in proposed state.
 The documentation can be found [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.workspaceFolders.proposed.md).

-- if the server is using configuration settings the author also has to review the scope o the settings (see the Settings section above).
+- if the server is using configuration settings the author also has to review the scope of the settings (see the [Settings section](#settings) above).
 For a language server 'resource' scope is typically preferred, since it enables a user to configure that language settings on a per folder basis.
-In addition, the server has to change the way settings are accessed (see the Language Settings section below).
+In addition, the server has to change the way settings are accessed (see the [Language Settings section](#language-settings) below).

 ### Single language server or server per folder?